LorisSigrist/sveltekit-static-sw-not-working-over-https/README.md

 My questions remain unanswered, since this seems to work just fine.
 The search continues.

 I'm gonna try to update sveltekit in my main project, and copy-paste in this battle hardened service worker I got here.
 Let's see if that works :)

+**Update**
+- Substituting the SW in my project with this one made it work in safari.
+Still no Idea what's going on in chromium